The EENR Mission

 - Goal 3: Create a natural resource management plan demonstrating an understanding of societal values and interests.

-- Goal 4: Develop a comprehensive understanding of software, hardware, field and laboratory techniques commonly used in the study of ecology, evolution, and natural resources management.
+- Goal 4: Effectively utilize software, hardware, field and laboratory techniques commonly used in the study of ecology, evolution, and natural resources management.

 Where/How are Program Learning Goals Achieved